 I’ve asked this question for ten years so it no longer comes as a surprise to me when the answer is shaky at best, completely unknown at worst.

-Being able to confidently talk about your Brand Soulmate™ and her challenges, pain points, goals, dreams and lifestyle as an individual who exists in real life is one of the most powerful ways to authentically create a ‘patient-centric’ brand and marketing plan.
+Being able to confidently talk about your Brand Companion™ and her challenges, pain points, goals, dreams and lifestyle as an individual who exists in real life is one of the most powerful ways to authentically create a ‘patient-centric’ brand and marketing plan.

-While there are many questions to ask, and details to uncover to complete the Brand Soulmate™ development exercise, since we’re specifically focusing on selecting images in this post, below are the three questions I recommend you have the answers to:
+While there are many questions to ask, and details to uncover to complete the Brand Companion™ development exercise, since we’re specifically focusing on selecting images in this post, below are the three questions I recommend you have the answers to:

 - Are there specific characteristics that define your audience (i.e. gender, age, ethnicity, geographic location,